How to Scale Quality: The Delivery System That Works Without You

 Step 3: Set your minimum threshold

-Decide: Is 8/10 your minimum, or 9/10?
-This is a business decision, not a perfectionist exercise.
-Higher thresholds mean more time per deliverable.
-Lower thresholds mean faster throughput but potentially weaker client experience.
-Most operators land at 8/10 minimum for standard deliverables and 9/10 minimum for client-facing strategy work.
+Decide whether 8/10 is your minimum or 9/10.
+This is a business decision, not a perfectionist exercise: higher thresholds mean more time per deliverable, while lower thresholds mean faster throughput but potentially weaker client experience.
+Most operators choose an 8/10 minimum for standard deliverables and a 9/10 minimum for client-facing strategy work.

 Document this clearly.
 “Minimum quality threshold: 8/10 for all deliverables.
 9/10 for client-facing strategy documents.”
 No ambiguity.